 Is the show just another step in reclaiming the word?

-There's a ton of time between now and and the show's premiere, and we can't know what kind of tweaking will be done to Huang's source material.
+Until we watch the entire season, we can't know what kind of tweaking will be done to Huang's source material.
+Huang himself wrote about his frustration with producers sanitizing his memoir for network television.
 But starting off with the title like Fresh off the Boat is a bold move, especially to people that aren't as familiar with what it means.

 "The show is setting itself up to educate about the term," Jenn Fang of Reappropriate, an Asian-American pop culture blog, told to me.
 Fang voiced a mild concern with the title, explaining that the term lives somewhere between an insult and self-deprecating humor.
 "Only time will tell to what degree it is successful in this regard, or if it falls into the ongoing perpetuation of Asian American stereotypes and/or normalizes for the mainstream a term that still has a history as an anti-Asian and anti-immigrant slur," she added.